conestack/cone.app/docs/source/quickstart.rst

 ===============

 In order to use ``cone.app``, an integration package must be created.
-This package contains the buildout and application configuration.
+This package contains the application code and configuration.

 ``cone.app`` extensions are organized as Plugins.
 Thus, the integration package may contain the Plugin code directly, or the Plugin is created as